BeissingerLab/BeissingerLab.github.io/People.md

 <br><br><br><br>

 ### Interested in joining the lab?
-We are a relatively new lab and expect to expand in the near future.
+We are a relatively new lab and expect to be expanding in the near future.
 If you are interested in joining the group for graduate school or a postdoc, feel free to email us.

 <br/>
 <br/>